soerlemans/awx/README.md

 + Better diagnostics for the parsing errors
 + Tokens should know their position in a file (store it in some kind of struct)
 + Exceptions should have a better class structure for accurately displaying error information
++ Node classes may not be initialized with nullptrs